 A searchable online database of more than 6,200 foundation and public charity programs that fund students, artists, researchers, and other individual grantseekers.
 See a librarian for assistance.
 In-library use only at Central Library.

 A free search tool that provides public access to essential information about nearly 90,000 foundations and over 250,000 IRS Forms 990-PF.
 Free registration is required.

 Candid Learning, a service of the Candid, offers information and resources that are specifically designed to meet the needs of grantseekers, including videos, podcasts, a Knowledge Base, FAQs, training, and more.
 Free registration is required.

 Find helpful resources for starting a nonprofit, such as checklists, nonprofit associations, legal support, and government agencies.
 Includes the Nonprofit Startup Assessment (free Candid Learning registration is required), which helps you assess your readiness to start a nonprofit, and access resources to build your skills and knowledge as a founder.

 The Philanthropy Classification System (PCS) is Candid’s taxonomy, describing the work of grantmakers, recipient organizations and the philanthropic transactions between those entities.
 Need to know the exact terms the nonprofit world uses to describe your work?
 This tool will help.

 Free classes and workshops for the local nonprofit community are offered two to three times per year, and are listed in the online calendar.
 Email notification of upcoming classes is sent to members of the library’s Foundation Center mailing list.
 Need help immediately?
 Individual training sessions are available by appointment, call 413-263-6828 ext.
-437 or contact us by using the form below.
+423 or email email@example.com.